MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/update-extension.md

 While your extension is in the certification stage, and before it gets published to the Microsoft Edge Add-ons website, you can update it.
 If your extension fails the certification process, you might also need to update your extension.

-To check the status of your extension, go to the dashboard associated with your listing on [Partner Center](https://partner.microsoft.com/dashboard/microsoftedge/public/login?ref=dd).
+To check the status of your extension, go to the dashboard associated with your listing at your Partner Center developer dashboard.

-To edit your submission, follow these steps:
+To edit your submission:

-1. Go to your [developer dashboard](https://partner.microsoft.com/dashboard/microsoftedge/public/login?ref=dd) and select the extension that you want to update.
+1. Go to your [Partner Center developer dashboard](https://partner.microsoft.com/dashboard/microsoftedge/public/login?ref=dd) and select the extension that you want to update.
 The information you filled out during the previous submission is displayed.

 1. To open the **Extension overview** section, use the left navigation bar.
 To cancel the current submission, select **Cancel submission**.